French Onion Soup

 - Add sugar and salt and cook over a medium heat until they are thoroughly soft.

-- Add the stock wine and herbs and simmer for 30 minutes.
+- Add the stock, wine and bay leaf and simmer for 30 minutes.
 Season to taste.

 - Cut 4 slices of baguette about 2 cm thick and dry out in an oven for 5 minutes.